JUGDortmund/HireMe/README.md

 ### Variables

-- All variables that can be used are fro `model.Profile`
+- All variables that can be used are from `model.Profile`
 - Lists of String that are annotated are concatenated by default to a String like  `value1, value2, ...`
 - If a List of Strings is annotated by `@ExcludeFromStringConcatenation` the list will not be concatenated into a string